-Brandeis University’s information technology (IT) governance structure includes committees, processes, and communications aimed at ensuring IT-related decisions and investments effectively support institutional objectives and priorities.
+Brandeis University’s information technology (IT) governance program includes committees, processes, and communications aimed at ensuring IT-related decisions and investments are guided by the appropriate Brandeis stakeholders and effectively support institutional objectives and priorities.

 An effective IT governance framework improves the transparency of IT spending, clarifies decision-making boundaries and accountabilities, provides strategic direction of IT, and ensures that there is adequate IT capability and infrastructure to support University needs.

 Brandeis IT Governance includes several Advisory Committees that guide the University’s technology decision-making.
 As a new system is implemented, the process is guided by a steering committee, which is the case for the ascend and LMS implementations.
 At the conclusion of an implementation, the steering committee transitions to a permanent Advisory Committee.

 Please see the IT Advisory Committee, the Academic Technology Advisory Committee, and the Workday Advisory Committee for committee-specific information, including membership and responsibilities.